• Skip to main content

 Notes

-• Serving size of 8 sticks is based on recipe making 32 sticks from 1 pound of zucchini.
+• Yield: Serving size of 8 sticks is based on recipe making 32 sticks from 1 pound of zucchini.

-• If your zucchini is very wet: optionally, after slicing your zucchini sticks, add salt listed in recipe and allow to set for 20 minutes.
+• If your zucchini is very wet: Optionally, after slicing your zucchini sticks, add salt listed in recipe and allow to set for 20 minutes.
 This will help draw out the moisture from your zucchini.
 Then, thoroughly pat dry with paper towels and continue with recipe as written.

 Nutrition Estimate